 Q: Is input expected from the generators to build the D-2 CGM?

-Q: Does the FB model in the SH information tool include the voltage and dynamic limits?
+Q: Does the FB model in the in the JAO publication tool include the voltage and dynamic limits?

 A: Yes, it does, expressed as Fmax on combined dynamic constraints.

 Q: In the data to be published, can you identify from the hourly results if a constraint is internal or cross-border?

 A: In principle, yes.
 The data may be incomplete on some CNECs.

 Q: What are bidding zones DK1A and NO1A?

 A: DK1A and NO1A are virtual areas (DK1A is a sum constraint on the flow on Skagerrak and Kontiskan HVDCs.
 NO1A is a sum constraint between (NO5 and NO2) and NO1), not having producers /consumers, that are applied under the current NTC.